digital-business-lab/ParkingLotDetection/README.md

 ### 4️⃣ Open the web interface
 Open the ParkingLot.html file in a browser to view the real-time parking occupancy visualization.

-🚗 Your system is now running, and you can monitor parking occupancy in real-time!
+🚗 Your system is now running and you can monitor parking occupancy in real-time!

 ---